Saphall/Yelp-ETL/docs/etl_documentation.md

 The first process in ETL is Extraction.

 Here we extract data from `.json` to raw_tables.
-There are six `.json` files Yelp Datasets i.e business, checkin, user, review, tip and photos data.
+There are six `.json` files in Yelp Datasets i.e business, checkin, user, review, tip and photos data.
 We extract these files into respective `raw_tables` using the script below.

 ## 1. [extract_raw_from_json.py](../src/pipeline/extract_raw_from_json.py) :